Gymnastics at the 2020 Summer Olympics – Men's artistic individual all-around

 The men's artistic individual all-around event at the 2020 Summer Olympics was held on 24 and 28 July 2021 at the Ariake Gymnastics Centre.
 Approximately 70 gymnasts from 35 nations (of the 98 total gymnasts) competed in the all-around in the qualifying round.

-Daiki Hashimoto of Japan became the youngest men's artistic gymnastics individual all-around champion in history at the age of 19, earning his first individual Olympic (gold) medal and second Olympic medal overall.
+Daiki Hashimoto of Japan became the youngest men's artistic gymnastics individual all-around champion in history at the age of 19, 355 days, earning his first individual Olympic (gold) medal and second Olympic medal overall.
 He is also Japan's second youngest gymnast to win Olympic gold, losing the youngest title to Kenzo Shirai by only 6 days.
-This is the third gold in a row for Japan in the men's artistic individual all-around, after two consecutive gold medals won by Kōhei Uchimura at the last two Olympics in 2012 and 2016.
-This victory was Japan's seventh overall, breaking the tie Japan shared with the Soviet Union, which now have one less at six, for the most number of victories in the men's individual all-around event.
+It was the third gold in a row for Japan in the men's artistic individual all-around, after two consecutive gold medals won by Kōhei Uchimura at the last two Olympics in 2012 and 2016.
+This victory was Japan's seventh overall, breaking the tie Japan shared with the Soviet Union, which now have one fewer at six, for the most victories in the men's individual all-around event.
 Hashimoto's medal also earned the Japanese gymnastics program its 100th overall Olympic medal.
 Chinese gymnast Xiao Ruoteng won the silver, also his first individual Olympic medal.
 Nikita Nagornyy of the ROC, a two-time Olympic team medalist, took the bronze.
 The score difference between silver and bronze was only 0.034.
 Nagornyy's medal is the first for Russia on the men's artistic gymnastics individual all-around event since Alexei Nemov won gold at the 2000 Summer Olympics in Sydney.

 The medals for the competition were presented by Emma Terho, Finland (IOC Member), and the medalists' bouquets were presented by Arturs Mickevics, Latvia (FIG Delegate).